-- Activities, sports and clubs-If your college students are planning to get involved in sports, clubs etc…get these activities booked on your master calendar along with the school schedule and decide on any necessary transportation.
-Cross reference these activities (especially intense sport/practice/games) with school schedule and keep it all in one place.
-It’s great to get involved, but be sure there’s a sense of balance between school work, activities and “play” or free time to be with friends, socialize, relax etc.
+- Activities, sports, and clubs (most will be transitioned to online or postponed this fall)-If your college planning to get involved in sports, clubs etc…get these activities booked on your master calendar along with the school schedule and decide on any necessary transportation.
+Cross-reference these activities with the school schedule and keep it all in one place.
+It’s great to get involved, but be sure there’s a sense of balance between schoolwork, activities, and “play” or free time to be with friends, socialize, relax, etc.

-- Productivity, routines and study time–Talk with them about to do lists and schedule planning (daily, weekly or monthly) so they will stay on top of important tasks, projects, classes and dates.
-Remind them of what routines and systems have worked for them so far and help them set up systems for successful focus on study while they are away.
-This will be different from situation to situation but consistency is key, especially simple things like waking up at the same time daily, making your bed, weekly shopping & laundry etc. When it comes to studying, if your kid is extra distracted by other people being around, help they seek out a quiet place on campus or in their dorm that they will be able to focus.
-Help them create their own rules, like pick up daily (5 min’s/day), keep your desk clean, empty/repack your backpack daily so you have what you need ready the next day.
-Have a plan for note taking, setting up binders and folders by class (color code etc) or other systems that have been successful for them so far.
-Find a routine for self discipline, this means getting 6-8hrs of sleep a night, eating regularly, taking necessary medications, self regulating screen time (games, apps etc) and generally acting like an adult!
+- Productivity, routines, and study time– Think and Talk about to-do lists and schedule planning (daily, weekly, or monthly) to stay on top of important tasks, projects, classes, and dates.
+Consider what routines and systems have worked in the past and set up systems for successful and focused study time.
+This will be different from situation to situation but consistency is key, especially simple things like waking up at the same time daily, making your bed, weekly shopping & laundry, etc. When it comes to studying if you are easily distracted by other people being around, have a plan to seek out a quiet place on campus or at home (dorm or with family) that will enable successful focus.
+Create a few simple rules and rituals, like picking up daily (5 mins/day), keeping your desk clean, empty/repack your bag daily so you have what you need ready the next day.
+Have a plan for note-taking, setting up binders and folders by class (color code, etc), or other systems that have been successful.
+Find a routine for self-discipline, this means getting 6-8hrs of sleep a night, eating regularly, taking necessary medications, self-regulating screen time (games, apps, etc), and generally acting like an adult!
 All the freedom is fun but when things spiral out of control have a plan to get back on track.
 Most of us thrive with routines and it’s even more important in transitions to implement them for our own success:)

 Supplies and Shopping

 This is always a big part of school preparation.
-If you need to order equipment, uniforms, supplies, books etc you may already been in the process of doing so.
+If you need to order equipment, uniforms, supplies, books, etc you may already be in the process of doing so.
 If your state (or the one the college is in) has a Tax Free Weekend (usually in August), plan accordingly so you can make major purchases over that weekend.

 - Supplies-Create a master list based upon all the supplies needed.
 “Shop” your house first, gathering anything on the list into one container (box or bag).